PoojaMS23/NIM_Game/README.md

 # Python_Programs
-This repository is a collection of different Python Programs.
+This repository has the collection of different Python Programs.